What Are Pallets And Their Benefits In Packaging?

 • Reversible Pallet: Because they are uniform and homogenous, loads can be placed on them from both the upward and downward sides.

-• Pallets that are “closed” by a slab on one of the backs can only be loaded from one side.
+• Pallets “closed” by a slab on one of the backs can only be loaded from one side.

 • Wing Pallet: Such wing pallets with projections on two to four sides make it easier to utilise a fastening mechanism.